Bolivia Adventure

 On this tour, we are going to the most unique and fascinating places on Earth.

 Our trip begins in the capital of Bolivia — Sucre.
-We will spend two days here to acclimate to a high altitude and continue our acclimatization in Tupiza, which often calls as wild-wild West of Bolivia, referred to as its USA counterpart — Arizona.
+We will spend two days here to acclimate to a high altitude and continue our acclimatization in Tupiza, often called the wild-wild West of Bolivia, referred to as its USA counterpart — Arizona.

 Most of the time in Bolivia, we will spend on Bolivian Altiplano (highlands) with elevations around 4200-4800 meters.
 We will visit different deserts, colorful, salty lagunas full of wildlife, thermal natural wonders, etc.

-We will spend one and half days on the biggest in the world salt flats — Salar De Uyuni.
+We will spend one and a half days on the most extensive salt flats in the world — Salar De Uyuni.
 Even in April, when the usually rainy season is over, it is possible to find a part of this salt flat covered with a thin layer of water.

-Traveling to Bolivia can be a great opportunity to see the regular daily life of Bolivian people.
-Bolivia is a culturally rich and diverse country with many indigenous communities that have unique traditions and ways of life.
+Traveling to Bolivia can be an excellent opportunity to see the regular daily life of Bolivian people.
+Bolivia is a culturally rich and diverse country with many indigenous communities with unique traditions and lifestyles.

 Physical Difficulty: Moderate.
 This Tour Involves some physical activities at a high altitude.
 The average day hikes would be less than 3-4 miles.